TrezorHannes/vps-lnbits/README.md

-# VPS-LNbits with WireGuard VPN
+# VPS-LNbits
-_An alternative Documentation to setup LNbits on a VPS, connected to your Lightning Network Node through a secured tunnel_
+_Documentation to setup LNbits on a VPS, connected to your Lightning Network Node through a secured tunnel_
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0b/Brenner_Base_Tunnel_Aicha-Mauls.jpg/640px-Brenner_Base_Tunnel_Aicha-Mauls.jpg" alt="Brennerbasistunnel – Wikipedia"/>

-This is a simpler fork / alternative to my Guide [provided here](https://github.com/TrezorHannes/vps-lnbits), but instead of OpenVPN, we're using WireGuard here.
+This is the first of two guides I've put together to get LNBits running on a VPS, connected to your node.
+This one below is using OpenVPN, the alternative [is linked here](https://github.com/TrezorHannes/vps-lnbits-wg) to achieve the similar, but with Wireguard.
+Have a read through both and see what your preference is.
+Personally, I have Wireguard running, since it's less overhead and further additions to the Port-Forwarding rules is easier.

-The Problem statement remains the same, you may prefer one solution over the other.
-Have a read through both and see what fits better.
-But in either case, you're coming here for the following reasons:
+Objective you came here, can be manyfold.
+You may
 - have a dynamic IP from your Internet Service Provider
 - want to hide your home IP from the world, for whatever reason
 - desire to decrease your Lightning Node HTLC Routing times, so instead of running Tor only, you want Clearnet availability, too
 - want others to leverage the LN Services you want to offer, via LNBits, BTCPay or others
 - get a domain-name or use a free-domain host such as [DuckDNS](https://www.duckdns.org/) to point to your LNBits instance
 - are just curious and want to tinker around a bit, because it's good to have those skills when demand for experience continues to rise

 ## Table of Content